Fady-Esam/news-app/README.md

 # 📰 Flutter News App

 A robust and scalable Flutter application designed to deliver a seamless and engaging news reading experience with fast performance and clean interface.
-Integrated with a news API to keep users informed effortlessly with up-to-date content.
+Integrated with a news **RESTful API** to keep users informed effortlessly with up-to-date content.
 Built with **MVVM** architecture for scalability and maintainability and **BLoC** pattern for predictable and scalable UI logic.

 ---